dimm1f/flatpg/README.md

 - Each node kind declares which properties it may carry.
 Each property declares its type and whether it holds one value or many (`quantity = One` / `quantity = Multi`).
 - Every edge is stored as a pair of half-edges, one per endpoint.
 Either endpoint can look up its incident edges (`get_edges`, `get_edges_count`) without scanning the whole graph.
 Edges are directed (`Direction::In` / `Direction::Out`).
 An edge may also carry a single property value, visible from either endpoint.
 The generated `<Variant>Edge` struct exposes it as a typed `property()` accessor; `Graph::get_edge_property` is the lower-level, untyped form it's built on.
-- A node doesn't need to be added to the graph yet to be referenced.
-Other nodes and edges in the same diff can point at it, e.g. as an edge endpoint or a `NodeRef`-typed property.
 - A diff can add nodes and edges, update a node's property (`update_node_property`), or remove nodes and edges (`remove_node`, `remove_edge`).
 Diffs apply incrementally, on top of the `Graph` produced by the previous one.

 ## Public API